Charrúa: Genocide

 The drastic demographic reduction of the Charrúas did not occur until the administration of the first president of Uruguay, Fructuoso Rivera.
-Although Rivera initially maintained a good relationship with the Charrúas, the increasing dominance of the white people and desires of expansion led to hostilities.
+Although Rivera initially maintained a good relationship with the Charrúas, the increasing dominance of the white people and desires for expansion led to hostilities.
 He therefore organized a genocide campaign known as La Campaña de Salsipuedes in 1831.
-This campaign was composed of three different attacks in three different places: "El Paso del Sauce del Queguay", "El Salsipuedes", and a passage known as "La cueva del Tigre".
+This campaign was composed of three different attacks in three different places: "El Paso del Sauce del Queguay", "El Salsipuedes", and a passage known as "La Cueva del Tigre".
 Legend has it that the first attack was a betrayal.
 Rivera knew the tribal leaders and called them to his barracks by the river, later named "Salsipuedes".
 He claimed that he needed their help to defend territory and that they should join him, however, once the Charrúas were drunk and off their guard, the Uruguayan soldiers attacked them.
 The following two attacks were carried out to eliminate the Charrúas that had escaped or had not been present.

 It is said that since 11 April 1831, when the Salsipuedes (meaning "Get-out-if-you-can") campaign was launched by a group led by Bernabé Rivera, nephew of Fructuoso Rivera, the Charrúas were then officially claimed to be extinct.

 Four surviving Charrúas were captured at Salsipuedes.
-The directory of the Oriental School of Montevideo thought a nearly extinct race would spark the interest of French scientists and public.
+The directory of the Oriental School of Montevideo thought a nearly extinct race would spark the interest of French scientists and the public.
 They were Senacua Sénaqué, a medicine man; Vaimaca-Pirú Sira, a warrior; and a young couple, Laureano Tacuavé Martínez and María Micaëla Guyunusa.
 All four were taken to Paris in 1833, where they were exhibited to the public.
 The display was not a success and they all soon died in France, including a baby daughter born to Sira and Guyunusa, and adopted by Tacuavé.
 The child was named María Mónica Micaëla Igualdad Libertad by the Charrúa, yet she was filed by the French as Caroliné Tacouavé.
 A monumental sculpture, Los Últimos Charrúas was built in their memory in Montevideo, Uruguay.

 After Salsipuedes, the Charrúa were gradually dispossessed of their sovereignty while the new state was affirming its jurisdiction over the whole territory.
 According to the Argentine census of 2001, there were 676 Charrúas living in the province of Entre Ríos, Argentina.